Want to know how to keep avocado from turning brown? I’ve tried every method imaginable and this one actually works!

-I’ve tried every method possible: squeeze of lemon or lime juice, don’t remove the pit, get as much air out of the bag it’s stored in, cover tightly with saran wrap (both in and out of a bag)…you name it, I’ve tried it.
+I’ve tried every method possible: a squeeze of lemon or lime juice, don’t remove the pit, get as much air out of the bag it’s stored in, cover tightly with saran wrap (both in and out of a bag)…you name it, I’ve tried it.
 But they always turn brown within a day.

 First, let me say that we eat a lot of avocados in this house.
 We always have, but three weeks ago Rob and I went keto (and we’re loving the lifestyle, but more on that in an upcoming post).
 If you’re at all familiar with keto, you may know that avocado is a great way to get your healthy fats in.
-Which means we’re eating avocado every single day.
+Which means we’re eating an avocado every single day.

-That’s a lot of avocado.
+That’s a lot of avocados.

 However, I don’t like to have more than half of one each day.
 For one, they’re a pricey addition to a daily menu and each person in my family eats it at least a few times a week.
-That’s a lot of avocado!
 And as much as I love having the healthy fats in my diet, I still like to keep the fat from one meal in check.

-I’ve been talking about my FoodSaver® for a long time, so if you’re a regular blog reader, this post won’t be a surprise to you.
+I’ve been talking about my FoodSaver for a long time, so if you’re a regular blog reader, this post won’t be a surprise to you.
 But even I had no idea how well it works for keeping avocados from turning brown!
 It never even occurred to me to use it for this.

-The top one was preserved in my FoodSaver® and the other with my old method, which is squeezing as much air out of a bag as possible and storing it cut-side down.
+The top one was preserved in my FoodSaver and the other with my old method, which is squeezing as much air out of a bag as possible and storing it cut-side down.
 Both were cut at the same time, put in the same part of the fridge at the same time and stayed there for four full days.

 Isn’t that amazing??
 The bottom avocado is still edible, but I’d have to cut a fair amount off to get rid of the brown parts, which is so wasteful.
-The one I stored using my FoodSaver® bag can be popped out of the bag and eaten as-is!
+The one I stored using my FoodSaver bag can be popped out of the bag and eaten as-is.
 Winning!